 Royal National Park, Sea Cliff Bridge and Wollongong highlights

-- Known as one of the oldest national parks in the world, Royal National Park is filled with 11 amazing beaches, walking tracks and of course vibrant flora and fauna.
-Get in touch with nature and check out Jibbon Beach Loop Track or Karloo Walking Track.
+Known as one of the oldest national parks in the world, the attractions of Royal National Park include 11 amazing beaches, walking tracks and vibrant flora and fauna.
+Get in touch with nature and check out the Jibbon Beach Loop Track or Karloo Walking Track.

-- Next up is Wollongong, this slice of paradise is where you'll find beaches with perfect surfing conditions.
-This coastal gem is home to the stunning Breakwater Lighthouse, impressive cliffs, rock pools and amazing hang gliding conditions.
+Next up is Wollongong, where you’ll find beaches with terrific surfing conditions.
+This coastal gem is also home to the stunning Breakwater Lighthouse, impressive cliffs and amazing hang gliding conditions.

 Day 2: Discover the Minnamurra rainforest and Kiama Blowhole